Background

 I have a passion for social development issues seen through the application of an intercultural lens that is informed by my studies in International Development (Dalhousie University, 2008), Poverty Reduction: Policy & Practice (University of London – School of Oriental & African Studies (SOAS), 2013), and the range of my experiences with several global organizations.

-I am currently a Senior Consultant with Deloitte’s Government and Public Sector Services and an Associate Faculty member with the School of Communication & Culture and School of Humanitarian Studies at Royal Roads University.
-Within my various learning environments I translate my international experience into engaging approaches that reframe contemporary global issues.
+I am currently working as an education consultant with independent schools at the intersection of People, Policy, Pedagogy and Parity, as an Associate Faculty member with the School of Communication & Culture and School of Humanitarian Studies at Royal Roads University, and as the Chair of Governance and People Committee with the Vancouver Foundation.
+These are roles in which I centre conversations of equity through generative discourse, intercultural engagement and understanding.
 I am especially interested in international development, international relations and humanitarian innovation – specifically topics relating to equity, social development and diaspora studies.

 These beliefs are embodied and are translated in to my 6Fs.